 The responding spouse has up to 20 days to create and provide a written response to the divorce filing.
 They can submit an answer, which typically means they agree with your ideas of how the divorce should progress and do not want to make a contest of it; they can contest your divorce papers, stating they do not like one of your propositions, such as how to decide child support or any other stipulation; or, they can file a counter-petition, which is effectively making their own divorce decree and suggesting it be used instead of yours.

 No matter the response they want to give, the 20-day time limit stands.
 Failing to respond at all can allow a Florida family law judge to enter a default judgement in favor of the filing spouse.
 Keep this in mind in case you are the one who got served divorce papers.
 When less than just three weeks go by, the court can default the case!

 Do not miss the 20-day time limit to respond.
-Contact our Fort Walton Beach divorce lawyers now.
+Contact us now!

 My Spouse Cannot Be Located – Can I Divorce Them?

 You can always file for divorce from someone, whether they are present or not.
 Trying to divorce someone in absentia is a difficult, different process than what you might expect, though.
 Before you can file for divorce, you have to make a genuine effort to find your spouse.
 Do you know where they might go if they ran away, like a relative’s house?
 Where do they work?
 Is there a vacation spot they have always talked about?
 Look everywhere you can.